knative/client/docs/cmd/kn_source_binding_list.md

 ```

-  # List all sink binidngs
+  # List all sink bindings
   kn source binding list

   # List all sink bindings in YAML format